Mental Health Experience

 Volunteer Work

-From 2023-2024, I volunteered with Woolwich Service Users Project (WSUP), a charity which supports homeless and vulnerable people in the local community.
+From 2023-2024, I volunteered with Woolwich Service Users Project (WSUP), a charity that supports homeless and vulnerable people in the local community.
 WSUP helps service users meet their basic needs by providing a hot lunch, showers, haircuts, a washing machine, a clothes bank, and legal advice.

-From the guy who sported smart shoes, a clean shirt, and a tiny backpack to stop people from knowing that he slept on the nightbus to the young man with the receding hairline who always wore the same suit jacket and flat brown shoes - an outfit he had carefully pieced together after months of carefully rifting through WSUPs clothes bank, I had the privilege of getting to know so many unique people at the centre.
+From the man who sported smart shoes, a clean shirt, and a tiny backpack to stop people from knowing that he slept on the night bus to the young man with the receding hairline who always wore the same suit jacket and flat brown shoes - an outfit he had carefully pieced together after months of carefully rifting through WSUPs clothes bank, I had the privilege of getting to know so many unique people at the centre.
 It hit me with how crucial it is for people to be treated like people.